crate/crate-clients-tools/docs/connect/df.md

 (df)=
 (dataframes)=
-# Use CrateDB with DataFrame libraries
+# CrateDB and DataFrame libraries

-This documentation section lists DataFrame libraries and frameworks which can be used together with CrateDB, and outlines how to use them optimally.
+This documentation section lists DataFrame libraries and frameworks which can be used together with CrateDB.
+Hands-on tutorials about them can be found on the ["connect" section of the CrateDB Guide].

 ## Dask